KelvinNewtype/Random-Surrealism/README.md

 The efficacy of the rendering engine can be observed via the live deployment:

 [(https://random-surrealism.vercel.app/)]

-[**Image:** A clear, high-resolution screenshot of the application's interface showcasing a complex generated artwork.]
-*(Ensure the screenshot reflects a professional aesthetic)*

 ---

 ## 🔑 Technical Capabilities & Features